neurolabusc/OpenGLCoreTutorials/README.md

-# Simple Polygon Viewer
+# OpenGLCoreTutorials

 ##### About

 The tag line of Lazarus is "write once, compile anywhere", allowing developers to rapidly develop software for Linux, MacOS and Windows.
-However, developing OpenGL applications represents a challenge, as MacOS [drops deprecated features](http://renderingpipeline.com/2012/04/sad-state-of-opengl-on-macos-x/) from OpenGL (the *core* profile).
-Therefore, to support all three major desktop platforms one must either target OpenGL 2.1 (the last legacy version supported by MacOS, with GLSL version 1.2) or OpenGL 3.3 *core* [MacOS 10.7 introduced OpenGL 3.2 (GLSL 1.5) while recent versions support from 3.3(3.3)-4.1(4.1)](https://developer.apple.com/opengl/capabilities/)).
+However, developing OpenGL applications represents a challenge, as MacOS [drops deprecated features](http://renderingpipeline.com/2012/04/sad-state-of-opengl-on-macos-x/) from OpenGL (the **core** profile).
+Therefore, to support all three major desktop platforms one must either target OpenGL 2.1 (the last legacy version supported by MacOS, with GLSL version 1.2) or OpenGL 3.3 **core** [MacOS 10.7 introduced OpenGL 3.2 (GLSL 1.5) while recent versions support from 3.3(3.3)-4.1(4.1)](https://developer.apple.com/opengl/capabilities/)).
 This is unlike Linux and Windows, where the drivers support the legacy OpenGL features (so you can mix and match modern functions with deprecated functions).

 There are nice [tutorials for legacy OpenGL](http://wiki.freepascal.org/OpenGL_Tutorial).
 However, those tutorials describe many tutorial features that do not exist in the core specification (e.g. GL_QUADS, glVertex3f, GL_MODELVIEW).
 The three tutorials below illustrate how to write modern OpenGL applications.
 A nice feature of Core OpenGL is that it is very similar to the OpenGL ES versions used by many phones and tablets.